Question: Is clear jelly like discharge a sign of pregnancy or ovulation?

 Other pregnancy symptoms are

-• Implantation bleeding that may cause you to have a brownish jelly discharge
+Implantation bleeding that may cause you to have a brownish light discharge

-If you experience jelly like discharge before period with these symptoms, it’s a sign of pregnancy
+If you experience jelly like discharge before period with these symptoms, it’s a sign you may be pregnant and you should do a urine pregnancy test.Mayo Clinic+1

 FREQUENTLY ASKED QUESTIONS